RTÉ: RTÉ personality salaries

-RTÉ's Director General in October 2009 said there was "no question that by today's standards" the salaries paid to its top presenters in 2008 "were excessive.
+RTÉ's former Director General, Cathal Goan, in October 2009 said there was "no question that by today's standards" the salaries paid to its top presenters in 2008 "were excessive.
 I have to repeat that they were set at a different time in a different competitive reality where some of this talent might be up for poaching by other organisations and in RTÉ's view at the time, they delivered value for money ".
 Fine Gael said the high salaries were "rubbing salt in the wounds" for people who had lost their jobs or taken significant pay cuts.
 Labour criticised RTÉ for not releasing the data sooner and said "This information should be easily available and there should be no question of concealing it or making it in any way inaccessible ".
 Many of the highest-paid stars are not technically members of staff but are paid through separate companies, enabling them and the station to avoid paying tax on their salaries.

+Former DG, Dee Forbes, tackled the question in 2022 by saying "Some 1% of our cost base goes towards our top-paid employees."
+She would later resigned due to an agreement she arranged to pay Ryan Tubridy €75,000 extra which would come from RTÉ's "Barter account", she agreed that RTÉ would underwrite the payment and later had to pay out the fee to Mr. Tubridy.
+She also signed off on an exit for CFO Breda O'Keefe under the terms of a voluntary exit scheme at the broadcaster.

-In January 2021, RTÉ published the list of salaries paid to its top 10 personalities in 2019:
+In February 2023, RTÉ published the list of salaries paid to its top 10 personalities in 2021: